WoltLab/docs.woltlab.com/docs/php_api_form_builder-structure.md

 A maximum length of `null` signals that no maximum length has been set.
 `TMaximumLengthFormField` provides a default implementation of these two methods.

-{% include callout.html content="The implementing class has to validate the entered value against the maximum value manually by calling `validateMaximumLength()`." type="warning" %}
+!!! warning "The implementing class has to validate the entered value against the maximum value manually by calling `validateMaximumLength()`."

 #### `IMinimumFormField` / `TMinimumFormField`